Ludmila (footballer): Chicago Stars

 On 29 July 2024, the Chicago Red Stars (later named Chicago Stars FC) announced that they had signed Ludmila to a three-year contract through the 2026 season.
 She scored her first NWSL goal on September 21, 2024, lifting the team to a 1–0 victory over the San Diego Wave.
 The Red Stars would go on to qualify for the playoffs, where they lost to the Orlando Pride 4–1 in the first round.
 Ludmila was unable to play in the match, instead serving a three-game suspension following an altercation with Washington Spirit forward Rosemonde Kouassi during the penultimate game of the Red Stars' 2024 regular season.

 In a 3–3 draw with the North Carolina Courage on 22 August 2025, Ludmila scored a ten-minute hat-trick to help the Stars come back from a 2–0 deficit and tie the game; her flurry of goals set an NWSL record for fastest hat-trick in league history.
 She was subsequently named the NWSL Player of the Week for the first time in her career.

+San Diego Wave

+On 13 January 2026, Ludmila was traded to San Diego Wave FC in exchange for $800,000 in intraleague transfer funds with a possible additional $200,000, a price that set the record for second-highest intraleague fee in NWSL history.
+She made her Wave debut on 14 March 2026, starting and playing the entirety of San Diego's season-opening loss to the Houston Dash.
+On 3 April, she scored her first goal for her new club, netting the lone goal in a 1–0 win over Boston Legacy FC.
+In a home match against the Denver Summit on 14 August, Ludmila made her 50th NWSL appearance.